seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「By the way, when is the planned meeting with the royal family?
 How many are attending?
 And will Ehrenfest as the organizer decide the invited guests?」

 「I am only relaying the order to prepare the tea room, so I don't have the details.
 Especially since battle itself isn't completely over yet.
-That said, Ferdinand-sama mentioned that this support would show the other territories that Ehrenfest was involved in the Battle for Central.
+That said, Ferdinand-sama mentioned that this support would show the other territories that Ehrenfest was involved in the Battle for the Sovereignty.
 It will be a great advantage in the future.
 After all, the one who decides on the new Zent is the princess, having become the avatar of the goddess.」

 「Surely you mean Ferdinand, since he's the one ordering Rozemyne around.」